cthl/CPHIS/README.md

 CPHIS is a composable implementation of p-multigrid methods for the solution of linear systems in discontinuous Galerkin discretizations with hierarchical basis functions.
-It is composable in the sense that CPHIS can not only be used within other scientific software, but also that third-party linear algebra and solver packages can be used within CPHIS.
+It is composable in the sense that CPHIS can be used within other scientific software, and third-party linear algebra and solver packages can be used within CPHIS.

 CPHIS itself is entirely written in C99 and has no further dependencies,